Summary IconKey Takeaways

 4. Batch Processing: Automate recurring API calls to handle bulk data integration.

-This article explains how to quickly load data from REST API to Microsoft SQL Server by setting up the SQL Server REST API Integration.
+This article explains how to quickly load data from a REST API to Microsoft SQL Server by setting up the SQL Server REST API Integration.

 It provides in-depth knowledge about the concepts behind every step to help you understand and implement them efficiently.

-Want to take Hevo for a spin?
-Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
-Hevo offers plans & pricing for different use cases and business needs, check them out!
+Want to take Hevo for a spin?Sign up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.

 FAQ on Integrating APIs with SQL Server

-1. Does SQL Server have REST API?
+1. Does SQL Server have a REST API?

 4. Which database is best for REST API?